 Communication: We will be communicating with your student via their MyFSU (Ferris email account) on a regular basis, very soon after s/he is admitted to FSU.
 It is very important that your student begin to check his or her Ferris email account on a regular basis.
 We sometimes hear that students didn't think they needed to begin checking their Ferris email accounts until classes begin.
 Other students tell us that they receive so many email communications, that they don't take the time to read them.
 We understand that some students have not made up their minds regarding their school choice, and that they wait until they make a final decision to begin responding to our communications.
 In some cases, this can result in a loss of aid for the student.
 We strongly encourage you to read the Financial Aid Process to learn about financial aid filing deadlines and priority consideration dates.

 Mailing addresses: We will rarely mail information to the student.
 The first notification that we need additional information to complete the financial aid file or the first notification that we have an award for a student will be in paper form.
 Prior to school beginning, the paper notification will be sent to the permanent home address.
 Once school is in session, we begin mailing information to the student's local (residence hall or apartment).
 Please realize that our communication is geared to the student, even if we are missing information that only a parent can provide.
 Also, please understand that our primary mode of communication is by email to student's Ferris email accounts.
-We urge you to have a conversation with your student regarding the importance of reading every email they receive from the Financial Aid or Business Operations.
+We urge you to have a conversation with your student regarding the importance of reading every email they receive from the Financial Aid or Student Financial Services.
 If the student doesn't understand what the communication is about, we encourage them to forward it to you or to contact our office for more information.
 Students sometimes delete very critical emails that require immediate action.